Share this guide:

 Follow these steps to prevent permanent damage:

-Step 4: remove any other parts that you can, even if it’s just the SIM card, to avoid damaging them.
+- Step 4: remove any other parts that you can, including the SIM card from the SIM tray, to avoid damaging them.

 What can I use to dry my phone?